HSF/hsf.github.io/_training/howto-update-module-style.md

     1. Feeling lost?
 Abort by doing ``git reset --hard`` (note that all non-commited changes will be lost!)
     2. Resolving the merge conflicts and commit!
 That would be awesome.
 If resolve by overwriting a file with with the version from the styles repository, ``git checkout template/gh-pages -- path/to/your/file`` is your friend

 6. No merge conflicts?
-Congratulations, you're all done!
+Congratulations, you're almost done!

+7. Edit the file ``_config.yml``.
+Change the first setting to ``carpentry: "hsf"``.
+This will activate all remaining changes.